 Fujifilm XC lenses are more of an “entry-level” lens.
 They’re typically constructed of plastic bodies, don’t feature weather sealing, and have slower apertures.
-They’re still good lenses but their construction helps keep costs down for the consumer.
-There are currently only four XC lenses and three of them are zooms.
+They’re still good lenses, but their construction helps keep costs down for the consumer.
+There are currently only four XC lenses, three of which are zooms.

 Fujifilm XF lenses are constructed with metal barrels, have some faster apertures, feature special lens coatings to improve image quality, and many feature weather sealing.
-These lenses make up the bulk of their lens lineup and they’re all fantastic lenses.
+These lenses make up the bulk of their lens lineup and are all fantastic.

 Red Badge Lenses

 Further, the XF lenses feature a sub-category of “red badge” lenses.
-These are their top-of-the-line zoom lenses featuring fast, fixed apertures (as opposed to variable aperture throughout the zoom range), weather sealing, and a special lens coating that reduces flaring and increases contrast.
+These are their top-of-the-line zoom lenses featuring fast apertures, weather sealing, and a special lens coating that reduces flaring and increases contrast.
 These lenses are much sharper from corner to corner throughout the focal range.

-There are currently four “red badge” lenses covering a range from 8mm to 400mm.
+There are currently four “red badge” lenses covering a range from 8mm to 600mm.